 How much can you afford to put down?

 An ARM can be easier to qualify for and provides you with an interest rate that you might not get without a 20% down payment.
-If you don’t have enough cash on hand to make a large down payment, an ARM might give you some time to build equity.
+If you don’t have enough cash on hand to make a sizeable down payment, an ARM might give you some time to build equity.

 Refinancing your mortgage after the initial period is over can put you in a better position.
 Use the equity you have in your home, plus whatever you’ve saved during that time, to put more money down and get a better fixed-rate mortgage.